TooAngel/worlddriven/README.md

 Hosted under https://dc.tooangel.de/

-Democratic collaboration introduces a contribution based weighted voting system for merging of pull requests.
+World driven introduces a contribution based weighted voting system for merging of pull requests.
 As soon as you contribute to a project, you get a share or responsibility for the progress of the project.